• Skip to primary navigation

 Is it ok to swap coconut oil for vegan butter?

-I haven't tried it, but it may work.
+Generally, this is fine in recipes like vegan banana bread and vegan churros, and although I haven't tried it, I think it will work here as well.
 You'll need to use softened, and not melted coconut oil.
 Also, make sure to use refined coconut oil, otherwise, your cookie dough will have a coconut taste.

 Yes!
-This vegan cookie dough recipe freezes perfectly.
+This recipe freezes perfectly.
 You can scoop it into balls, transfer them to a plastic bag, and freeze it for up to 3 months.

 Vegan cookie dough balls on a baking sheet layered with parchment paper.